Black Trumpet Mushrooms – The Horn of Plenty

 How To Cook Them

 You can cook Black trumpet mushrooms in various ways.
 They have a strong woodsy scent and earthy flavor with a hint of smoke.
 They also have a chewy texture when you eat them in their fresh form.

 To cook them, you need to rinse them under running water and drain them.
 Then leave them whole or chop them roughly.
+Alternatively, you can buy dried black trumpet mushrooms.
 It’s best to eat them in large chunks or they lose much of their natural flavor and texture.

 They taste great sauteed, grilled, or added in soups and stews.
 A quick and easy recipe that makes most of their natural flavor is this:

 - 1 cup fresh wild black trumpets